Herbert Grossman: Career

 In 1958 Grossman conducted a production of Menotti's The Consul at the New Orleans Opera.
 That same year he worked for the first time on Broadway as the music director of Menotti's Maria Golovin; a work which he later conducted at the NYCO in 1959.
 He went on to conduct for several more original Broadway productions, including The Roar of the Greasepaint – The Smell of the Crowd (1965), Drat!
 The Cat!
 (1965), Walking Happy (1966–1967), and Cry for Us All (1970).
 His last conducting job on Broadway was for the 1972 musical Ambassador.

 Grossman was also a frequent conductor at the San Francisco Opera (SFO) during the 1960s.
 He first conducted for the SFO in 1964, leading a production of Carlisle Floyd's Susannah starring Lee Venora in the title role and Richard Cassilly as Sam.
 Other operas he conducted at the SFO were Madama Butterfly (1965), The Crucible (1965), Carry Nation (1966), The Turn of the Screw (1966), The Magic Flute (1967), Manon Lescaut (1967), Cavalleria Rusticana (1967), Pagliacci (1967), and The Tales of Hoffmann (1967).
 He also served as the Music Director of SFO's Western Opera Theater from 1966–1968.

 Grossman was married to writer and opera translator Anne Chotzinoff Grossman, who was the daughter of pianist, critic, and NBCOT founder Samuel Chotzinoff and the niece of violinist Jascha Heifetz.
 Anne worked as an associate producer at the NBCOT and it was there that the couple met.
 They married in 1951, and their marriage of 51 years came to an end upon Anne's death of lung cancer in 2002.
 The couple notably collaborated on translating Puccini's Gianni Schicchi into the English language; a translation which has been widely used (including by the Metropolitan Opera) and is included in the published score by Ricordi.
-In 2009, Grossman married former friend and opera singer Sylvia B. Davis (b.
-1935) in a ceremony at West Gilgo Beach, New York.
+In 2009, Grossman married former friend and opera singer Sylvia B. Davis (1935-2022) in a ceremony at West Gilgo Beach, New York.
+Davis died in 2022 in Northridge, California at the age of 87.
 Grossman died in 2010 at the age of 83 in West Gilgo Beach, New York.
 The cause was kidney failure.